You’re building your email list, right?

 6. One way to skyrocket your opt-in rate

-You’ll notice that one or two categories get way more views on average than all the rest.
+You’ll notice one or two categories dominate.

 How to see what content your audience loves when you don’t have an audience:

-You have two options at this point.
+You have two options.

-First, you can try Reddit.
+First, try Reddit.

 Reddit top results example.